Chris has been professionally developing award-winning landscapes for pools and patios in the West Michigan area for over 11 years.

 Consider the Logistics of Your Pool and Landscape

-First, consider the logistics of the pool in the landscape and how they will impact your possible plant choices.
+First, consider the logistics of the pool in the landscape and how it will impact your possible plant choices.

 - Second, how close is the landscape bed to the pool?
 Between the splashing of chlorinated water, hot reflected sun from the water's surface, and the occasional tossing of foam pool noodles, your plant choices near the edge must be fairly tolerant of abuse.
 This is probably not the place to show off your grandmother's peony collection.